New Jack: The Gangstas (1995–1997)

 New Jack was involved in the Mass Transit Incident on November 23, 1996, in Revere, Massachusetts.
 The Gangstas were scheduled to face D-Von Dudley and Axl Rotten.
-Rotten missed the show and was replaced with "Mass Transit" Eric Kulas, an untrained seventeen-year-old who convinced booker Paul Heyman that he was twenty-one and had been trained by the veteran Killer Kowalski.
+Rotten missed the show and was replaced with "Mass Transit" Erich Kulas, an untrained seventeen-year-old who convinced booker Paul Heyman that he was twenty-one and had been trained by the veteran Killer Kowalski.
 Kulas requested that New Jack "blade" him during the match, but the incision was made incorrectly, causing excessive bleeding.
 Kulas was hospitalized as a result, eventually receiving fifty stitches.
 New Jack was charged with aggravated assault stemming from the incident, but was acquitted, because Kulas had asked New Jack to cut him.
 Kulas subsequently sued New Jack and ECW for damages in July 1998, but lost the case.
 Kulas died on May 12, 2002, at the age of 22 due to complications from gastric bypass surgery.

 Gangstas lost the World Tag Team Championship back to Eliminators on the January 4, 1997, episode of Hardcore TV, ending their reign at 139 days.
 Gangstas feuded with Eliminators and The Dudley Boyz over the title for the next several months.
 At Heat Wave, Gangstas defeated Dudley Boyz in a steel cage match to capture their second World Tag Team Championship.
 Mustafa Saed left ECW after the title win, leading to the dissolution of Gangstas.
 The following month, at Hardcore Heaven, Dudley Boyz were returned the championship, forfeited by Saed's departure.